 Echeveria pulvinata × harmsii

-Echeveria 'Pulv-Oliver' is an attractive succulent with hairy light green leaves with red tips clustered at the ends of the branches.
+Echeveria 'Pulv-Oliver' is an attractive succulent shrublet with light green, hairy leaves with red tips clustered in rosettes at the branch tips.
 It grows up to 1 foot (30 cm) tall.
-Flowers are orange on the outside with a yellow interior and appear in late spring and summer.
+Leaves are thick, fleshy, obovate, pointed, tapering to a narrow base, and densely covered with short soft white hairs.
+Flowers are bell-shaped, reddish-orange outside, and yellow inside, and appear in clusters at the top of leafy stalks in late spring and summer.
 They are particularly large on this hybrid owing to its Echeveria harmsii parentage.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).